nyuuuukie/test-task-mevn-app/README.md

 # Usage

-After deploying the app, go to `http://localhost:{port}` if you started it locally or provider's URL
+After deploying the app, go to `http://localhost:{port}` or URL you specified

 ## API documentation